ehill-iolani/AP_Research_2023/README.md

 # Set up instructions
 Follow the steps below to set up the env you'll be working on

-Select "make new codespace from master" from the dropdown menu under "Code<>".
+Select "make new codespace from master" from the dropdown menu under "<>Code".
 Wait for the new Codespace to load then enter the following command into the terminal:
 ```
 docker pull rocker/rstudio
 ```